 - 1. Analogue recording channels, which are capable of capturing audio from different analogue sources and analogue telephone lines. - 2.
-VoIP recording channels, which are capable of detecting and capturing SIP, H.323 and RTP packets on IP networks via a SPAN port on an Ethernet switch or an alternative Ethernet link tapping device. - 3.
+VoIP recording channels, which can operate in passive and active mode. - a.
+In passive mode VoIP recording channels are capable of detecting and capturing SIP, H.323 and RTP packets on IP networks via a SPAN port on an Ethernet switch or an alternative Ethernet link tapping device. - b.
+In active mode VoIP recording channels are capable of processing SIP sessions (calls) as well as receiving raw RTP streams directly on one or both of the system LAN interfaces. - 3.
 ISDN recording channels, which are capable of capturing and processing signalling and audio on ISDN PRI telephone links.

-The Total Recall VR deployment guide [3] contains detailed information and specification for each type of channel.
+The Total Recall VR deployment guide [4] contains detailed information and specification for each type of channel.